sammaxfleet/THISORTHATAPI/README.md

 - WON'T HAVE

 By using AGILE methodology in this project I was able to deliver a site which had all required functionality and some more.
-Due to the time limit on this project I was not able to incorporate all initial listed features. but this is where an AGILE approach is great for app design.
+Due to the time limit on this project I was not able to incorporate all initial listed features.
+But this is where an AGILE approach is great for app design.
 The project displays this by all projects being in the 'done' on the kaban board but with different labels.

 # User Stories link https://github.com/users/sammaxfleet/projects/7/views/1